infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 #### CustomPostType

 This namespace contains classes that register all custom post type hooks for your project.
-For better code consistency and to save time on boilerplating, Eightshift Development Kit provides an example class implementation you can use with `wp boilerplate create_post_type`.
+For better code consistency and to save time on boilerplating, Eightshift Development Kit provides an example class implementation you can use with `wp boilerplate create post-type`.

 #### CustomTaxonomy

 This namespace contains classes that register all custom taxonomy hooks for your project.
-For better code consistency and to save time on boilerplating, Eightshift Development Kit provides an example class implementation you can use with `wp boilerplate create_taxonomy`.
+For better code consistency and to save time on boilerplating, Eightshift Development Kit provides an example class implementation you can use with `wp boilerplate create taxonomy`.

 #### Enqueue